bogdanb/hpmor/README.md

 HPMOR
 =====

-Latex version of “Harry Potter and the Methods of Rationality”
+LaTeX/PDF version of “Harry Potter and the Methods of Rationality”

 Files
 =====